ChuckanutBayFoods/CheesecakeToConsumers/README.md

 export PATH="$PATH:$GRAILS_HOME/bin"
 ```

 Note: we are using Grails 2.2 at the moment.
 We haven't updated to Grails 2.3.
+You can download Grails 2.2.4 directly from: http://dist.springframework.org.s3.amazonaws.com/release/GRAILS/grails-2.4.3.zip

 ## Setup for Compass/Sass